 Strongly correlated electron systems

-HZB studies of superconductors and related transition metal oxides have produced important results in the past few years.
-The study of charge order in La1.8−xEu0.2SrxCuO4 revealed a first example of static charge order independent of a structural phase transition and in the absence of long-range magnetic order.
+HZB studies of superconductors and related transition metal oxides have produced important results in the past years.
+The study of charge order in La1.8−xEu0.2SrxCuO4 (J Fink el al., Phys.
+Rev. B 83, 092503 (2011)) revealed a first example of static charge order independent of a structural phase transition and in the absence of long-range magnetic order.
 While charge order is not very well developed in this material, resonant soft x-ray diffraction provided the required sensitivity to observe the subtle ordering phenomenon.
-Similar is true for the recent observation of long-range incommensurate charge fluctuations in (Y,Nd)Ba2Cu3O6+x proving the concept that superconductivity competes with other orders in cuprate superconductors.
+Similar is true for the recent observation of doping dependent charge order correlations in electron-doped cuprates proving the concept that superconductivity competes with other orders not only in almost all known classes of hole-doped cuprate superconductors.
 The main goal in this field is to achieve a final general understanding of the interplay of charge ordering and high-Tc superconductivity with a present focus on manipulating charge order in thin film heterostructures and by external stimulus.

-In the following we present a few examples of research carried out within the last few years.
+In the following we present a few examples of research carried out in the field of strongly correlated electron systems within the last few years.

-For a full list of publications of our institute klick here.
+For a full list of publications of our institute click here.

 Magnetic structure of U(Ru0.92Rh0.08)2Si2 in static magnetic fields up to 24 T